Weather

 What to Do

-Head to Kuta beach in Bali, a water sports mecca that's full of surfers, kiteboarders, beach-goers, and party-seekers.
+Head to Kuta beach in Bali, a watersports mecca full of surfers, kiteboarders, beachgoers, and party-seekers.
 Try snorkeling, scuba diving, or sea kayaking.
-You can also simply lounge by the pool—or if you're eager for an adrenaline fix, swing through Tanjung Benoa where you can ride a jetpack on the water.
-It is also not too far from the famous Tanah Lot water temple.
+You can also simply lounge by the pool—or if you're eager for an adrenaline fix, swing through Tanjung Benoa, where you can ride a jetpack on the water. it's also not too far from the famous Tanah Lot water temple.

-Go to Java and explore the stunning Candi Prambanan temple complex near Borobudur, or drop by the city of Surabaya where you'll find Indonesia's second-largest city.
-It is chock-full of restaurants with a vibrant dining scene and lots of nightlife.
-It also has its share of tourist attractions such as the Monumen Kapal Selam submarine monument, or historic Chinatown.
+Go to Java and explore the stunning Candi Prambanan temple complex near Borobudur, or drop by Surabaya, where you'll find Indonesia's second-largest city. it's chock-full of restaurants with a vibrant dining scene and lots of nightlife.
+It also has its share of tourist attractions, such as the Monumen Kapal Selam submarine monument or historic Chinatown.

 In Sumatra, head up to the northern city of Medan to explore the Istana Maimun (a beautiful royal palace) or swing by the Mesjid Raya Al Mashun mosque.
 It's a great city for markets, too—be sure to check out the Merdeka Walk.
 In the southern part of the island, visit Palembang, a vibrant city that includes the Kuto Besak Fort palace and the Great Mosque of Palembang.